-Brief Description: This course is primarily intended for PhD students in astronomy and astrophysics, and will study the observational and theoretical properties of compact objects (black holes and neutron stars) at the current level of understanding in the field.
+Brief Description: This course is intended for advanced undergraduate students in astronomy and astrophysics.
+This course centers on describing the observational and theoretical properties of compact objects (black holes and neutron stars).
+Prerequisites: AST3018 and AST3019.
+Though not required, students will benefit from various advanced physics courses, most notably: PHY3101, PHY3221, PHY3513.